Vinyl Flooring Fitting Cost

-Vinyl is a popular choice of flooring.
-Particularly in bathrooms, kitchens and utility rooms.
+Vinyl is a popular flooring choice in the UK — especially for bathrooms, kitchens, and utility rooms.

 This article will help you understand the cost of vinyl flooring, the different types available and how to fit it...